The Singapore Art Museum – Innocently Risque

 But I think the highlight of the gallery was the video display of three different performance art.
 As I sat down and watched the show, my eyes nearly popped out at what I saw.
 Although the footage looked amateur and slightly grainy, the content was a little risque.

 The first footage showed a many different people peeping in a kaleidescope and I heard suggestive human sounds.
 Eventually we find out what the curious view in the kaleidescope was and I felt a little uncomfortable, with the wide eyed young kids sitting beside me.
-But since their parents was right next to them, I guess its their perogative.
+But since their parents was right next to them, I guess it was their perogative.

 The second footage showed a lady picking out random audiences to the platform and took off her apparel to be exchanged with the chosen audience.
 I think this particular performance was held in Vietnam.
 I doubt that the typical Singaporeans would be as daring to take off their clothing in front of everyone.